balaji303/STM32F446RE/README.md

 # STM32F446RE
-This is a repo for the Board STM32F446RE
+This is a repo for the Board NucleoF446RE that uses STM32F446RE as MCU.
+Which has complete project and related file ready to run as you do so...hit it 🚀

 ## Basic Projects